HelloZeroNet/ZeroNet/README.md

 ## How can I create a ZeroNet site?
-Shut down zeronet.py if you are running it already
+Shut down zeronet if you are running it already
 ```
 $ zeronet.py siteCreate
 ...